eficode/robotframework-oxygen/readme.md

 Oxygen requires `Python 3.0` or above to be installed in the environment the oxygen tool is to be deployed.

 Check the Python version on the command line:

-`python --version`

-Upgrade the python version if python version is less than `3.0`
 ```
-Give examples
+python --version
 ```

+Upgrade the python version if python version is less than `3.0`.
+Follow the link for [python3](https://realpython.com/installing-python/) installation.

 ### Installing